MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 # Prerequisites and support

-This article describes the requirements and prerequisites for using Microsoft Security Exposure Management.
+This article describes the requirements and prerequisites for using Microsoft Security Exposure Management public preview.

 [!INCLUDE [prerelease](../includes//prerelease.md)]